 11.5.
 Understand the logic of and use of parametric statistical tests such as t-tests and analysis of variance (POA5, POB2, POC5, POD1, POD3, POD5).

 11.6.
-Understand the difference between categorical and continuous variables and the use of correlation and regression statistics (POA5, POB2, POC5, POD1, POD3, POD5).
+Understand the difference between categorical and continuous variables and the various statistical methods can be applied to these variables.

+11.7 Understand the difference between correlation, simple linear regression and multiple regression analysis.
+(POA5, POB2, POC5, POD1, POD3, POD5).

 11.8.
-Understand what is meant by within and between factors and what repeated measures are and when to apply a repeated measures ANOVA (POA5, POB2, POC5, POD1, POD3, POD5).
+Understand what is meant by within-subjects factors and between-subject factors and what repeated measures are and when to apply a repeated measures ANOVA (POA5, POB2, POC5, POD1, POD3, POD5).

-11.9 Understand a 2 x 2 factorial design and the basic components of factor analysis (POA5, POB2, POC5, POD1, POD3, POD5).
+11.9 Understand factorial and response surface designs and how they can be applied to pharmacology (POA5, POB2, POC5, POD1, POD3, POD5).

 The intended generic learning outcomes